 According to Lombard (2013), "During the last decade, 82 of Virginia's 95 counties aged faster than Virginia as a whole.
 The result is that, except for counties with major universities, every rural county in Virginia is now older than Virginia's median age of 37.5, and most rural counties are considerably older."
-Older Virginians living in rural locations benefit from a lower cost of living compared to urban locations.
-However, Instrumental Activities of Daily Living (IADLs), such as the ability to acquire needed home resources, go grocery shopping, and connect with others, may become more difficult in a rural setting.
-Access to medical providers may also be impacted, creating potential health crises and social isolation.
+Older Virginians living in rural locations benefit from a lower cost of living compared to urban locations.7 However, Instrumental Activities of Daily Living (IADLs), such as the ability to acquire needed home resources, go grocery shopping, and connect with others, may become more difficult in a rural setting.
+Access to internet to identify resources is not always available, and lack of medical providers may also be an issue, creating potential health crises and social isolation.

-2016 Percent (%) Percent of People age 65 + Living in Nonmetropolitan Are as in Virginia 18.2
+2016 Percent (%)

+Percent of People age 65 + Living in Nonmetropolitan Are- 18.2

+as in Virginia 10.2

-Source: AARP Data Explorer, 2016, Virginia Demographics, Percent of People Age 65+ Living in Non-metropolitan Areas8
+Source: AARP Data Explorer, 2016, Virginia Demographics, Percent of People Age 65+ Living in Nonmetropolitan Areas8